marcus-crane/comments-to-readwise/README.md

 At present, the extension only runs on the initial comment page for a submission.

 It won't work if you go to the direct link for a comment, such that the original story and author isn't visible on the page.

+## Firefox Users

+Support for Firefox has been hacked in by building a V3 extension and modifying down to Manifest V2 by hand.

+At present, the extension has been submitted to the Firefox Addon Store and is undergoing review.

+In the meantime, you can download the `xpi` extension file from [the latest release](https://github.com/marcus-crane/comments-to-readwise/releases)

+You can manually load the extension by going to `about:addons`, clicking "Extensions" and then under the cog icon on the right, select "Install Add-on From File..."

+With the file picker open, select `comments-to-readwise-2.0.0.xpi` and you should now have the extension installed.

+From there, make sure you select the extension and enter your API token under the Preferences tab in order for it to function.

+## Reminder for myself

+XPI is created by bundling the extension, replacing with attributes from `manifest-firefox.json` (see `NOTE_FOR_FIREFOX_REVIEWERS.md`) and then signed with [web-ext sign](https://github.com/mozilla/web-ext)